dzbogota1/gtex_example/README.md

-# gtex_example
+GTEx TPM Histogram

+This project downloads a transcript per million (TPM) file from a public GTEx URL, decompresses it, performs a quick analysis of its contents, and generates a histogram that visualizes the genes with the highest expression levels (top TPM values).

+Steps

+Download: Retrieve the TPM dataset from the specified GTEx URL.

+Decompress: Unpack the file for further processing.

+Analysis: Parse the dataset and identify the most highly expressed genes.

+Visualization: Produce a histogram displaying the top expressed genes based on TPM.

+Output

-A simple Snakemake pipeline that downloads GTEx TPM data, processes it, and visualizes the top expressed genes.
+results/top10.tsv: Table of the top expressed genes.

+results/top10_hist.png: Histogram plot of the top genes by TPM.